Friktion-Labs/volt-abi/README.md

 ## Practical Notes:

 - vault_token_destination && underlying_token_source accounts must be initialized prior to calling the Deposit instruction.
 The authorities on those token accounts must be the dao_authority, which practically is a PDA of the invoking program.

+## Warning

+> **Unaudited sdk** Friktion Labs takes no responsibility for damage  that results from usage of this sdk, nor makes any guarantee as to the correctness of the sdk.
+Users of these crates take full responsibility for any mishaps that results from the usage of this sdk.